 Regional Location.
-Office buildings, both commercial and public, are eligible if they locate in a low vehicle travel area.
+Office buildings, both commercial and public, are eligible if they. locate in a low vehicle travel area.

 Proximity to a Major Transit Stop.
-Office buildings, both commercial and public, within 1/4 mile of an existing major transit stop are eligible.
+Office buildings, both commercial and public, within % mile of an existing major transit stop, or X mile of an existing stop along a high quality transit corridor, are eligible.